-MACRA and MIPS Made Easy – Essential Reference for Small Practices
+MACRA Made Easy – Essential Reference for Small Practices

 The days when clinicians were paid simply by the volume of services rendered to Medicare patients has passed.
 The transition period where providers are starting to get paid or rewarded based on the value they provide has begun, with the dual goals of better patient outcomes and lower costs.

 This new era of value-based payment was ushered in by MACRA or the Medicare Access and CHIP Reauthorization Act of 2015, a comprehensive and complex law was passed in Congress with bipartisan support.

 Under MACRA, physicians who provide services and treatment to Medicare patients will be rewarded higher payment based on the quality of the care provided instead of the volume of services.
 This is often referred to as "pay-for-performance" model, as opposed to the previous "pay-for-service" model.

 MACRA created the Quality Payment Program or QPP, an incentive program which permanently ended the complex, algorithm-based Medicare Sustainable Growth Rate (SGR) formula, which was considered by experts and practitioners as a flawed system.

 If it had been implemented as intended, the SGR would have resulted in significant cuts in physician reimbursement.
 To avoid these, Congress had to pass a new law every year since 2003 to offset the decreases by authorizing the current fee schedule and a small increase for inflation.

 On the other hand, the QPP is designed to have the ability to reward high quality Medicare clinicians with reimbursement increases and at the same time reduce payments to clinicians who don’t meet the performance standards.

 - To improve the care received by Medicare beneficiaries

 - To lower costs to the Medicare program through improvement of care and health